1. How about selling various levels of core programs by functions and selling resources separately?

 The initial offering of the Faithlife Study Bible was (in my private opinion, no inside info) a first test to gauge customer reaction to such a model.

 However, most users expressed extreme aversion to even the thought that they may eventually be charged on subscription base two years down the road.
 The unisono outcry was "we want to pay once and be done with it forever" - and current postings show that "be done with it" includes the idea of something like a lifetime warranty for ongoing maintenance, reasonable improvements, bug fixes etc.

 I don't see this down the road.

-running Logos 5.2b SR1 (Classic MCs, Verbum Master+, Lutheran Silver) on Acer Extensa 5230E - now modified to 4GB RAM & 250GB SSD - Win7 Home Premium 32bit & Android apps on Kindle Fire
+running Logos 5.3 Beta 2 (Verbum Master+, Lutheran Silver) on Acer Extensa 5230E with 4GB RAM & 250GB SSD - Win7 Home 32bit & Android apps on Kindle Fire

 What is the plan with Faithlife?
 It seems like a really great idea, a lot of awesome, really awesome features, but I don't see the hook or anything to build momentum.

 I suggested it to my church group and didn't get any interest.
 That was without any mention of the subscription service.
 That leaves me with nothing I can do to spread it.
 As it is the church or group has to buy into it and then sell it to members.